 Make sure that the needle goes into the skin, not just into the fur.

 For puppies, you have a lot of loose skin to work with.
 Pick an area between the shoulder blades and lift up the loose skin and insert the needle.

 Slightly draw back the needle to make sure no blood comes back into it.
 If it does, the needle is in a blood vessel and you'll need to remove the needle and re-insert into a different spot in the skin.

-When giving dog shots to adult Golden Retrievers, it is best to pick an area near the actual shoulder blade, rather than between them, as this would be the least sensitive spot for them.
+When giving vaccines to adult Golden Retrievers, it is best to pick an area near the actual shoulder blade, rather than between them, as this would be the least sensitive spot for them.

-Once the needle is properly beneath the surface of the skin, simply push the syringe in until all of the vaccine is administered.
+Once the needle is properly beneath the surface of the skin, simply push the syringe in until all of the contents is administered.

 Afterward, I always rub down the area where the shots were given, for a couple of seconds.